idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Checkbox, ON by default

-You can choose whether to block or enable auto0propaggation from locked segments.
+You can choose whether to block or enable auto-propaggation from locked segments.

 ### Auto-propagation of segment status